heMinger/SSC/summary/reviews.md

 *MonoScene [8] is the first work to reconstruct outdoor scenes using only RGB inputs.
 TPVFormer [22] further generalizes it to multi-camera 3D semantic occupancy prediction.
 However, its lack of dense supervision results in sparse occupancy prediction. *

+## PanoOcc 2023

+*Therefore, a burst of recent methods [4, 19, 37, 4, 56, 25] have focused on dense semantic occupancy prediction.
+However, simply lifting 2D to 3D occupancy representation has been considered inefficient in terms of memory cost.
+This limitation has driven methods like TPVFormer [19] to split the 3D representation into three 2D planes.
+Although these methods attempt to mitigate the memory issue, they still struggle to capture the complete 3D information and may experience reduced performance.
+Moreover, these existing works primarily focus on the semantic understanding of the scene and do not address instance-level discrimination.*

 # Voxformer: Sparse voxel transformer for camera-based 3d semantic scene completion 2023

 ## StereoScene 2024